AichaNT/itu-sdse-project/README.md

     │   ├── metrics         <-
     │   └── temp_models     <-
     │
-    ├── requirements.txt    <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt    <- The requirements file for reproducing the analysia environment, e.g.
     │                          generated with `pip freeze > requirements.txt`
     │
     └── scripts             <- Source code for use in this project.